 FOR THE GRAVY:

-- 1 cup cooked, drained sausage, chopped.
+- 1 cup cooked, drained vegan or regular sausage, chopped.
 (Save drippings if preferred, see below).

 - 3 tablespoons tapioca starch

 - 1/2 teaspoon salt

 - 2 tablespoons melted butter or sausage drippings (Earth Balance Spread for dairy-free butter)

 - 2 cups milk (or any plain dairy-free sub like soy, almond or coconut) The richer the milk, the richer the gravy.

 - Take out two sheets of parchment paper (or wax paper) along with a round 3-4 inch cookie cutter, set aside.
 (It’s ok if you don’t have a cookie cutter, you can shape them by hand.

 - In a large bowl, whisk together almond flour, tapioca starch, baking powder and baking soda.

 - With a pastry cutter, cut 1/4 cup of butter into flour, leaving no pieces larger than pea size.

 - Place the cut out biscuits on the cookie sheet.
 Repeat until you have 6 biscuits.
 Brush the tops with melted butter.
 (You can form the biscuits by hand into whatever shape you desire if you’re without a cookie cutter).